-Singapore's current water use is about 430 million gallons Singapore's water infrastructure to secure an adequate and affordable supply of water for future generations.
+Singapore's current water use is about 430 million gallons a day, and this is expected to double by 2060.
+The national water agency, PUB (www.pub.gov.sg), has been expanding Singapore's water infrastructure to secure an adequate and affordable supply of water for future generations.